sm2774us/SM_Interview_Prep_2024/BARCLAYS/README.md

 the function should return 7, as explained in the example above.

-Assume that
+Assume that:
-N is an odd integer within the range \[1..1,000,000\]; each element of array A is an integer within the range \[1..1,000,000,000\]; all but one of the values in A occur an even number of times.
+- N is an odd integer within the range \[1..1,000,000\];
+- each element of array A is an integer within the range \[1..1,000,000,000\];
+- all but one of the values in A occur an even number of times

 Complexity:

-expected worst-case time complexity is O(N); expected worst-case space complexity is O(1), beyond input storage (not counting the storage required for input arguments).
+- expected worst-case time complexity is O(N);
+- expected worst-case space complexity is O(1), beyond input storage (not counting the storage required for input arguments).

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back to up-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>